Master in Interior Design for Hotels and Gastronomic Spaces

 – Help the students to acquire their own creative project methodology so that they can have a career in this area of design or in any other.

 The Master in Interior Design emphasises the application of theoretical knowledge.
 All the different subjects are, therefore, practised while developing design projects.
 The work process is therefore necessarily active and applied to the realities of the profession but, at the same time, the students are given the freedom to develop ideas, experiment and frame hypotheses.

 Observation, analysis and experimentation form an essential part of the learning process.
 This is why both the theoretical classes and the projects are supported by visits and guided tours led by the Master’s instructors.
-In this way, the students have the opportunity to learn about the architectural setting and the interior design of Barcelona from professionals in the city.
 They also visit the studios of local designers, who open their doors to the students to share their professional experience and their vision of design.

 – Professionals with a minimum of two years’ experience, with a degree in a discipline related to design, preferably architecture, interior design or industrial design, who wish to learn the tools needed to effectively tackle an interior design project for the hospitality sector, in the context of an increasingly competitive and ever-changing market.